mauropalsgraaf/fpscala-workshop/workshop.md

 }
 ```

 While this implementation is technically correct, it's most likely not the result that we want to achieve.
 The PaymentService will be charged n times and will return n coffees.
 Also, other problems will arise with this implementation.
 Assume that the charge method on the PaymentService will send a request that has a chance to fail.
 What do we do when 1 call to the PaymentService fails?
+Do we need to add glue code here that will handle this and maybe send another request?

 Functional programming to the rescue.
 We solve this by making the effect explicit in the type signature.
 In functional programming, we could implement this as following